SteveJustin1963/tec-APG/README.md

 Danger HV

-**TL;DR**: Combine a Z80 SBC’s programmability with an avalanche transistor circuit to create adjustable high-voltage pulses.
-Use optocouplers for safety, CTC timers for precision, and test rigorously with an oscilloscope.
-Perfect for retro-tech enthusiasts and pulse electronics experiments! ⚡
+Combine the programmability of a Z80 single-board computer (SBC) with an avalanche transistor circuit to generate adjustable high-voltage pulses, ideal for pulse electronics experiments and retro-tech applications.
+By integrating optocouplers for safety and utilizing the Z80's CTC timers for precise control, this setup enables dynamic pulse shaping with software-driven adjustments.
+Rigorous oscilloscope testing ensures reliability, making it a powerful tool for exploring high-speed switching and transient phenomena. ⚡

-Building a programmable avalanche pulse generator using a Z80 single-board computer (SBC) combines retro computing with high-voltage electronics.
-Below is a detailed guide to design and assemble such a system, leveraging the Z80's programmability for timing control and parameter adjustment.

 ---